1Dimitrios3/chatbot/README.md

 3. The project uses ChromaDB for managing pdf document embeddings and Faiss db for csv embeddings.
 Ensure that the CHROMA_STORAGE_PATH environment variable is set correctly to avoid stale storage issues.

-4. If you encounter an issue of change in dimensionality or an issue where the chatbot is not processing propely questions about PDF files, try updating the CHROMA_STORAGE_PATH environment variable first to a different path.
+4. If you encounter an issue of change in dimensionality or an issue where the chatbot is not processing properly questions about PDF files, try updating the CHROMA_STORAGE_PATH environment variable first to a different path.

 ## Backend Setup